-Legendary designer Paul Rand had some great thoughts on what a logo is and does.
+Legendary designer Paul Rand perfectly summarized what a logo is and does:

 A logo doesn’t sell (directly), it identifies.

 A logo is rarely a description of an entity, product or service.

 A logo derives its meaning from the quality of the thing it symbolizes, not the other way around.

 A logo is less important than what it signifies; what it means is more important than what it looks like.